UN peacekeeping chief welcomes strong support for its far-flung operations despite `headwinds'

 But it’s just the beginning of a process, he stressed, because the peacekeeping department he heads must now work with countries to turn the pledges into military and police units that can be deployed, and to start training missions.

-In the vast majority of cases, Lacroix said he believes peacekeeping operations provide “added value … even if all peacekeeping operations are facing a much more difficult environment political and security-wise -- all of them, not only in Africa.”
+In the vast majority of cases, Lacroix said that he believes peacekeeping operations provide “added value … even if all peacekeeping operations are facing a much more difficult environment political and security-wise — all of them, not only in Africa.”

-Usually, Lacroix said, the U.N. can manage difficulties including a degraded level of security for peacekeeping missions, host governments not fully cooperative, and fake news about peacekeepers.
+Usually, Lacroix said, the U.N. can manage difficulties, including a degraded level of security for peacekeeping missions, host governments not being fully cooperative, and fake news about peacekeepers.

-But he said missions becomes exceedingly difficult to sustain or even untenable when on top of that you have terrorism as in Mali, which U.N. peacekeepers are not mandated to fight, or regional conflicts like in the Great Lakes region of Africa where its mandate only covered Congo.
+But he said that missions become exceedingly difficult to sustain or even untenable when on top of that there is extremism as in Mali, which U.N. peacekeepers aren't mandated to fight, or regional conflicts like in the Great Lakes region of Africa where its mandate only covered Congo.

 As for the future of peacekeeping, Lacroix said, “First of all, we’re as strong as the unity and commitment of our member states is towards opting for multilateral solutions.”

-In Mali and Sudan, where peacekeepers were also expelled, he said, “I think it reflects a world where basically, there is less appetite to sort of go along with the multilateral option.”
+In Mali, where peacekeepers were ordered out, and in Sudan, where the U.N. political mission was expelled, he said, “I think it reflects a world where basically, there is less appetite to sort of go along with the multilateral option.”

-The ministerial meeting and Lacroix’s interview this week (Monday) took place as two major wars raged, in Ukraine following Russia’s February 2022 invasion, and in Gaza following Hamas’ surprise attacks inside Israel on Oct.
+The ministerial meeting and Lacroix’s interview on Monday took place as two major wars raged, in Ukraine following Russia’s full-scale invasion in February 2022, and the Israel-Hamas war, which began on Oct.
 7.

-When there is a cessation of hostilities in both wars, Lacroix said, under one of many scenarios there may be a need for a third-party observation mission, and he said the U.N. has a good network of people in many countries with those capabilities.
+When there is a cessation of hostilities in both wars, Lacroix said, under one of many scenarios, there may be a need for a third-party observation mission, and he said that the U.N. has a good network of people in many countries with those capabilities.

-Note: This story has been corrected to show that the mission in Sudan was a political mission, not a peacekeeping one.